-Regarding company-specific news, merger approvals, technology collaborations, product launch, earnings and strategic corporate actions took the center stage over the past five trading days.
+Regarding company-specific news, quarterly earnings, strategic deals and deployments primarily took the center stage over the past five trading days.

 Recap of the Week’s Most Important Stories

-The following table shows the price movement of some of the major telecom stocks over the past week and during the past six months.
+The following table shows the price movement of some of the major telecom stocks over the past week and the six months.

-Over the past six months, the Zacks Telecommunications Services industry has gained 0.6% while the S&P 500 fell 9.1%.
+Over the past six months, the Zacks Telecommunications Services industry declined 9%, while the S&P 500 recorded an average loss of 1.2%.

 What’s Next in the Telecom Space?